vishnu350/rs-mainspring-winder/README.md

 2. Place the mainspring into the arbour on the winder part.
 3. Use a tweezer to latch the anchor onto the mainspring hole (see video).
 4. Carefully put the housing barrel and winder parts together , careful not to wind in reverse as this will unlatch the anchor.
 5. Wind the mainspring until end tail of the mainspring sticks out.
-Ram it in **until it cannot be seen**.
-If it refuses to go in, wind a little bit more to make it easier to do so (but not too much).
+Ram it in with any tool of your choosing,  **until it can no longer be seen**.
+If it refuses to go in, wind a little bit more to make space for it to do so (but not too much).
 6. Once done, **unwind** by going in the **reverse direction until there is no more force from the mainspring**.
 The anchor will naturally unlatch, allowing you to just pull off the winder part.
 If the mainspring is still latched, then gently unwind a little bit more.
 7. Next, place the actual mainspring barrel inside the barrel bowl recess and plug it into the housing barrel.
-8. Place it on a level surface, apply some downward force to hold it together, and then press the plunger.
+8. Place the housing+bowl on a level surface, apply some downward force to hold it together, and then press the plunger.
 All done!
 9. Enjoy the rest of your day knowing that it just cost you $5 and a measly stapler clip to wind up a fancy Swiss mainspring.

-# Caution!
+# Cautionary Advice and Tips
 - As stated before, everything provided here comes with **ABSOLUTELY ZERO WARRANTY**.
 Only use this on your beloved grandfather's watch if you are confident.
-- Be very careful with the winder base!
+- Be very careful with the winder part!
 Although it appears sturdy, dropping it will most likely break the arbour.
 - When pushing the final bit of the mainspring into the housing barrel, take care not to accidentally push upwards and get it stuck in between the plunger and the housing barrel walls.
 You may need to reset and try again if this happens.
 - Make sure to apply downward force while pluging the mainspring back in, otherwise it will most definately fail to properly pop in.
 - When unwinding, do not overdo it as the hook may scratch the mainspring.
+- It is recommend to practice first with spare mainsprings to get a feel of using the RS winder.
+- The barrel bowl part can also be used to snap the barrel lid back on, and can be used to hold it during assembly/disassembly.

 # Future Updates
 - Store common parameters for known movements in a library file.